-- the meeting must be independent and impartial, and should be seen to be so - No governor / trustee may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it. - the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant - We recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
-It may only be possible to establish the facts and make recommendations. - · many complainants will feel nervous and inhibited in a formal setting - Parents/carers often feel emotional when discussing an issue that affects their child. - extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting - Careful consideration of the atmosphere and proceedings should ensure that the child/young person does not feel intimidated. - The committee should respect the views of the child/young person and give them equal consideration to those of adults. - If the child/young person is the complainant, the committee should ask in advance if any support is needed to help them present their complaint.
-Where the child/young person's parent is the complainant, the committee should give the parent the opportunity to say which parts of the meeting, if any, the child/young person needs to attend.
+- the meeting must be independent and impartial, and should be seen to be so No governor / trustee may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it. - the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant - We recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
+It may only be possible to establish the facts and make recommendations. - many complainants will feel nervous and inhibited in a formal setting - Parents/carers often feel emotional when discussing an issue that affects their child. - extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting

 Author CEO/Head Approved by Trust/LAC

-Date Approved/Reviewed 07/07/2023 Review Cycle 2 yearly
+Date Approved/Reviewed 05/07/24 Review Cycle 1 yearly

-Version 1.4 Page Page 16 of 17
+Version 1.5 Page 17 of 18